reconditeone/camera-display/README.md

 brew install ffmpeg           # For macOS
 ```

+## Modifications

+'ffplay' overlay pin locations are based on the example text.
+I didn't play around too much with how different overlay text strings would work on placement.
+See https://ffmpeg.org/ffmpeg-filters.html#overlay-1 for more information on correcting any issues that crop up when modifying.

 ## License

 This project is licensed under the MIT License.
 Feel free to modify and adapt it for your own use.